qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 ## Learning Objectives

-The goal of this assignment is to use two or more datastructures in a coordinated way to solve a problem.
+The goal of this assignment is to use two or more data structures in a coordinated way to solve a problem.

 The problem to be solved in this assignment is to implement a